Ten Ways to Improve a New Home

 If you’re building on a lot that is large enough to give you some flexibility, try to orient the house with the long axis aligned east-west.
-That provides the best orientation to take advantage of winter sunlight; it also makes it easier to avoid afternoon overheating.
+That provides the best orientation for rooftop solar panels, as well as the best orientation to take advantage of winter sunlight; it also makes it easier to avoid afternoon overheating.

 In a cold climate, it’s best if your south elevation is unshaded.
 In a hot climate, however, you probably want to preserve as many trees as possible.

 It’s painful to see an otherwise well-designed home with bad windows.
 Unfortunately, such houses are extremely common.

 It’s the designer’s job to be sure that windows are properly sized, properly oriented, properly shaded, and properly glazed.
 Designers should always use energy modeling software when sizing windows.